cwawesome/Cwawesome-Discord-Bot/README.md

 # Cwawesome Bot
 - A bot made for Cwawesomes Discord Server
 #### Bots Depedencies
-- hehe
-- hehe
+- Discord.js
-- hehe
+- NodeJS
+- some other stuff that idk
 #### Bots Developers
-- hehe
-- hehe
-- hehe
+- Cwawesome
+- Kingili (made the readme hehe)